MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 manager: amycolannino
 ms.reviewer: calui

-# Customer intent: As a Microsoft Entra Administrator, I want to learn how to enable and enforce Microsoft Authenticator passkey sign in for end users.
+# Customer intent: As a Microsoft Entra Administrator, I want to learn how to enable and enforce passkeys in Authenticator sign in for end users.
 ---
-# Enable Microsoft Authenticator passkey sign in (preview)
+# Enable passkeys in Microsoft Authenticator sign in (preview)

-This article lists steps to enable and enforce Microsoft Authenticator passkey sign-in for Microsoft Entra ID.
-First, you update the Authentication methods policy to allow end users to sign in with Authenticator passkey.
+This article lists steps to enable and enforce passkeys in Authenticator sign-in for Microsoft Entra ID.
+First, you update the Authentication methods policy to allow end users to sign in with passkeys in Authenticator.
 Then you create a custom authentication strength to enforce passkey sign-in when users access a sensitive resource.

 ## Requirements